-The Best Winter City Breaks in Europe
+Best Winter City Breaks in Europe

 Venice is the most unique city in the world.
 It’s an incredible place worth visiting at least once in your life if you can.
 Walking along the canals, across the famous bridges and squares or cruising on a water taxi will take you past some of the most unforgettable views.

 Of course, I’m not the only person to feel this way.
 Venice is crowded beyond belief.
-As someone who is strongly crowd-averse, Venice is best visited in winter when crowds are at their lowest but the city is still beautiful.
+As someone who is strongly crowd-averse, Venice is best visited in winter when crowds are at their lowest, but the city is still beautiful.

-For the last three years, Zagreb’s Christmas market has been voted the best in Europe.
+For the last three years, Zagreb’s Christmas Market has been voted the best in Europe.
 Having been twice, I have to agree it’s pretty great and as a small city, it’s the perfect size for a Christmas city break.

 If it’s snowing and you want to see something really special, take a day trip to Plitvice Lakes and walk by the icy waterfalls.

-Ohrid, North Macedonia
+3. Ohrid, North Macedonia

 Peaceful, lakeside accommodation on the cheap, quiet restaurants happy to let you linger and the occasional fishing boat puttering by on the lake.
-Unlike in summer when all you can hear is blasting music and party boats, during winter, Ohrid is as peaceful as it gets.
+Unlike in summer, when all you can hear is blasting music and party boats, during winter, Ohrid is as peaceful as it gets.

 On a weekend break, you can take your time to visit the historic sights around the lake or relax inside your room with a good book to pass the time.
-North Macedonia is a cheap winter city break, especially in January and February 2020.
+North Macedonia is a cheap winter city break, especially in January and February 2022.

 The city has the most vibrant tech community in the region and is the centre of medical tourism in Romania.
-If you want to add a trip to the dentist while on holiday, Timisoara is a great place to do so and as a bonus, Romania is very cheap for tourists!
+If you want to add a trip to the dentist while on holiday, Timisoara is a great place to do so and as a bonus, Romania is generally very cheap for tourists.

 Prague is a classic European city break destination.
-Prague never gets old, you can visit multiple times and still not see everything.
+Prague never gets old; you can visit multiple times and still not see everything.
 There are excellent museums to entertain you when the weather turns bad and the city has some of the best Christmas markets in Europe.